 During my time so far I have had the opportunity to take part in a whole range of fantastic activities, from joining the Mental Health Committee to running assessment centres to find my successor.
 Another highlight was the chance to attend the National Undergraduate Employability Awards which was a great way to see some of the work that goes on behind the scenes into producing exceptional interns – and also a very fun day and a chance to see London!
-Throughout my placement I have been able to meet a variety of successful, driven and inspirational people who looked beyond my title of intern and instead appreciated the work I was doing.
-A perfect example of this is the time that I met Chrissy Taylor, the company’s Chief Operating Officer.
+Throughout my placement, I have been able to meet a variety of successful, driven and inspirational people who looked beyond my title of intern and instead appreciated the work I was doing.
+A perfect example of this is the time that I met Chrissy Taylor, then the company’s Chief Operating Officer, now their CEO!

 As I am sure you know, Enterprise Rent-A-Car is still a proudly owned family business.
 Set up in 1957 by Jack Taylor, this once small car rental company has now expanded across the world and become a leading global mobility provider.
-The Taylors continue to be at the heart of everything that Enterprise does, and indeed it was only when Pam Nicholson started as CEO in 2013 that the company’s Chief Executive was not a member of the family.
-Understandably therefore it was a very exciting day when Chrissy came to visit the European headquarters where I’m based in, just outside London.
+The Taylors continue to be at the heart of everything that Enterprise does, therefore, it was, understandably, a very exciting day when Chrissy came to visit the European headquarters where I’m based in, just outside London.